Minors & Certificates

 - A large number of graduate students

-It also awards Semple Scholarships to outstanding undergraduates majoring in the ics or ical civilization at the University of Cincinnati and the Semple Traveling Scholarships for a period of undergraduate study abroad, especially in Athens and Rome.
+It also awards Semple Scholarships to outstanding undergraduates majoring in the classics or classical civilization at the University of Cincinnati and the Semple Traveling Scholarships for a period of undergraduate study abroad, especially in Athens and Rome.

 The Department of Classics has an international reputation as a leader in the field of Greek Bronze Age archaeology.
 It is particularly known for its excavations at Troy and Pylos under the direction of Carl Blegen.
 This tradition of excellence in archaeology continues today with current field projects at Pylos, Apollonia (Albania), and Episkopi-Bamboula (Cyprus).